ArduPilot/MAVProxy/MAVProxy/modules/mavproxy_camera/README.md

 `camera set show_fov false` to hide the footprints.  `mount_roll`, `mount_pitch`, `mount_yaw` and `mount_alt` provide installation offsets, and `fov_update_interval` controls the map update period (0.2 seconds by default).
+Partial-sky views are clipped against the maximum range in the earth frame, then ordered as a convex ground envelope.
+This avoids crossed footprints and keeps narrower streams nested inside wider streams with the same boresight.
+`fov_max_range` rejects unreliable terrain intersections beyond 10 km by default; set it to zero to disable this range limit.

 ## ArduPilot and MT11 configuration